Canadian Mortgage Rate Forecast 2026–2030

 5-year term ending in 2026

 Do not just sign your bank's renewal offer — shop around through a broker.
 Switching lenders at renewal costs nothing and can save you thousands.
+With rates near cycle lows, this is an excellent time to renew.
 Start shopping 120 days before your renewal date.
-Variable is attractive right now if you have room in your budget.

 Variable Rate Holder